hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 $ bedtools intersect -h
 ```

 Alternatively, you can use the [web-based documentation](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) which is much easier to read.
 The "options" summary shows the **large number of arguments available that allow us to do so much more than just a simple A versus B comparison**.
-It allows one to have fine control as to how the intersections are reported, and work with different types of files - amongst may other features.
+It allows one to have fine control as to how the intersections are reported, and work with different types of files; amongst many other features.

 ### Filtering peaks overlapping with blacklist regions

 We discussed blacklisted regions in the [filtering lesson](05_filtering_BAM_files.md), as it is commonplace to filter before peak calling.
-When it is performed at the stage the `bedtools intersect` is also used, the difference being the input file type (BAM instead of BED).
-The filtering works just as well if applied post-peak calling.
+When it is performed on BAM files, the `bedtools intersect` is also used, the difference being the input file type (BAM instead of BED).
+The filtering works just as well if applied post-peak calling, which is what we will be doing in this lesson.

 The blacklisted regions typically appear uniquely mappable so simple mappability filters do not remove them.
 These regions are often found at specific types of repeats such as centromeres, telomeres and satellite repeats.